 Centrino Duo’s offers several major improvements over the current Sonoma chips.
 This includes a 68 percent jump in performance, enabling the computer to simultaneously do several processor-intensive projects like video rendering and number crunching, something the current crop of Intel processors cannot accomplish.
 Napa also delivers a 28 percent improvement in battery life, to an average of five hours, and it will come with the Intel 945 chipset and the company's 3945 ABG solution for better wireless networking connectivity.

-Viiv has a 110 launch partners with products now shipping.
+Viiv has a 110 launch partners with products shipping this week.

-No Vegas keynote would be complete without a few Hollywood types, so Otellini was joined by Morgan Freeman, Danny DeVito and Tom Hanks (making his second appearance of the show).
-They were on hand to promote ClickStar, a venture that will make movies for distribution on the Internet.
+No Vegas keynote would be complete without a few Hollywood types, so Ottellini was joined by Morgan Freeman, Danny DeVito and Tom Hanks (making his second CES appearance).
+They were on hand to promote ClickStar, a venture designed to create movies that would premiere online.

 “ClickStar gives us the chance on getting films right out to the people,” said DeVito.